6th December, 2021

 There are some key differences between service and product-based businesses.
 Service businesses tend to not charge properly for overhead and support costs.

-“Knowing how much it costs in goods, labour and associated costs per item is very useful after you’ve done a budget, and this should be a natural progression from the information collated,” she said.
+“Knowing how much it costs in goods, labour and associated costs per item is very useful after you’ve done a budget.
+This should be a natural progression from the information collated,” said Lynda James, accountant and business analyst from Valo Financial.

 Once the budget has been compiled, take a look at the data to understand:

-Segmenting data based on key income streams can help small business owners understand more granular detail about their business, adds accountant Amanda Fisher, who has helped hundreds of businesses under their numbers.
+Segmenting data based on key income streams can help small business owners understand more granular detail about their business, adds accountant Amanda Fisher, who has helped hundreds of businesses understand their numbers.

-“In MYOB AccountRight it’s easy to do by using the ‘Jobs’ tab for each income stream.
+“In MYOB AccountRight, you can use the ‘Jobs’ tab for each income stream.

 “For a service-based business, segmenting may be separating specific types of services, or by contract if doing larger contract work,” explained Fisher.